ahmadajmi/learning-javascript/chapter2.md

 ### Minimizing Globals

 Variables declared inside a function scope are considered local to that function and not accessible outside it.
-So global variables are those who declared outside the function or declared without using the `var` keyword inside of the function.
+So global variables are those who are declared outside the function or declared without using the `var` keyword inside of the function.

 For every global variable created it will be attached to the global environment object, in the browser this global object is `window` or `this`.